rust-lang/rust/src/doc/rustc-dev-guide/src/compiler-src.md

 > transitions.
 In particular, we want to get to a point eventually where the
 > top-level directory has separate directories for the compiler, build-system,
 > std libs, etc, rather than one huge `src/` directory.
+>
+> As of this writing, the std libs have been moved to `library/` and there is
+> an ongoing MCP to move the compiler to `compiler/`.

 Now that we have [seen what the compiler does](./overview.md), let's take a look at the structure of the contents of the rust-lang/rust repo.